emaz2718/SM_and_MC_course/DLA/overview.md

 ## The approach of Forrest and Witten
 The group of aggregates studied by Forest and Witter were shown to have density correlations of a power-law form.
 The aggreates were formed when a metal vapour of a heated plated filament was quench condensed.The metal particles condensed near the filament and diffused outwards.
 The particles coalesced into thin spherical shells which then drifted onto the microscopic slide.
 The aggregates on the slide were of the order of $10^{5}$ metal particles in a low-density mass.

 The coalescence of the particles into the aggregate structures was noted to be irreversible.
-Since they were observed to maintain their wispy shapes even after they wouls have moved through the gas.
+Since they were observed to maintain their wispy shapes even after they would have moved through the gas.

-### Fractals

-Simple definition of fractal dimension.
-Examples Koch curve, Sirpinsky trianlgles etc...
-Box counting algorithm and simple example.

-## Colab tutorial